hm-lang/core/proposals/README.md

 the `;;` prefix on the variable name when creating the argument list for a function.
 The `;;` is used in both creating the function and in calling the function.

+TODO: this notation is a bit overloaded with impure functions, which use `;;` as a prefix if they modify the global scope.  if this is the same underlying concept, great, but this seems a bit different.  we probably should revert to `@@` instead of `;;`.

 ```
 # reference-type function with default-named input:
 modify(;;MyObjectType; myObjectType):